gabenespoli/entrainment/README.md

 project_folder/         set this in getroot
-├─ analysis/            the folder from this repository │  └─ en_diary.csv      this file should be edited with your own data │
+├─ analysis/            the folder from this repository │  └─ en_diary.csv      this file should be edited with your own data │  └─ en_log.csv        this file should be edited with your own data │
 ├─ data/
 │  ├─ bdf/              .bdf files of raw EEG recordings